aakashvardhan/s7-in-depth-practice/README.md

 We have made several iterations to reach our target.
 The iterations are as follows:

-- Link to model and its utilities: [Link](https://github.com/aakashvardhan/s7-in-depth-practice/tree/main/models)
+- Link to model and its utilities: [Model Folder](https://github.com/aakashvardhan/s7-in-depth-practice/tree/main/models)

 ### Iteration 1